graydonhope/Handwritten-Digit-Recognition/README.md

 # Machine-Learning-Neural-Networks
 Multi-Class Classification and Neural Networks (multi-class classification)

-Implementing one-vs-all logistic regression and using a neural network to recognize handwritten digits.
+Building a multi-class classifier using one-vs-all logistic regression models.

+Vectorized the cost function and gradient for faster computations and available scalability for larger datasets.